godpeny/pages/main/src/blog-post.10.md

  - cgroups have 4 main features(resource limiting, prioritization, accounting, process control) to allow an administrator to ensure that programs running on the system stay within certain acceptable boundaries for CPU, RAM, block device I/O, and device groups.
  - cgroups are simply a directory structure with cgroups mounted into them.
 They can be located anywhere on the filesystem, but you will find the system-created cgroups in "/sys/fs/cgroup" by default.
 #### terminology
-- cgroup : collection of processes that are bound by the same set of limits or parameters defined via the cgroup filesystem.
+- cgroups : collection of processes that are bound by the same set of limits or parameters defined via the cgroup filesystem.
 - subsystem (= resource controller) :controller is a kernel component that modifies the behavior of the processes in a cgroup.
 Various subsystems have been implemented, making it possible to do things such as limiting the amount of CPU time and memory available to a cgroup, accounting for the CPU time used by a cgroup, and freezing and resuming execution of the processes in a cgroup.
 - hierarch : hierarchy is defined by creating, removing, and renaming subdirectories within the cgroup filesystem.
 At each level of the hierarchy, attributes (e.g., limits) can be defined.